gitlaura/student-apprentice-dashboard/readme.md

 How to run the program
 ----------------------

 This is a ruby command line application.
-To run the program, copy the folder to your machine, go into the lib folder, and enter:
+To run the program, enter the following when you're in the dashboard folder:

-$ ruby dashboard.rb
+$ ruby start.rb

 Then follow the prompts to use the dashboard.

-To run the rspec tests, copy the folder to your machine, go into the dashboard folder, and enter:
+To run the rspec tests, enter the following when you're in the dashboard folder:

 $ rspec